First-Year, Undeclared, Bachelor of University Studies, and students transitioning between majors are advised at the Gateway Student Success Center.

 Phone: 928-523-4212 or 800-426-8315

 Extended Campuses provides access to more than 120 undergraduate and graduate degrees, professional certifications, and educational endorsements to NAU students who take classes outside of the Flagstaff campus.
-Programs and classes are available online and at over 30 community campuses throughout Arizona.
-Students have access to a wide range of NAU services, including academic advising, financial aid, Cline Library, and more.
+Programs and classes are available online and at multiple locations throughout Arizona.
+Students have access to a wide range of NAU services including academic advising, financial aid, Cline Library, and more.
 All classes are taught by experienced NAU faculty and professionals.

 PO Box 4108

 There is an extensive student financial aid program to assist students and families to finance a college education.
 Financial aid programs include scholarships, grants, employment and loans.
 To be given priority for financial aid funding, students should begin the application process in January for the next academic year.
 The first step is to complete the Free Application for Federal Student Aid (FAFSA).
-Prior to completing the FAFSA on the web, both students and parents must secure a PIN (Personal Identification Number).
-The PIN acts as an electronic signature.
+Prior to completing the FAFSA on the web, both students and parents must secure an FSA ID.
+The FSA ID acts as an electronic signature.

 Students who demonstrate financial need may qualify for the Federal Work Study Program; however, student wage and off-campus employment is available to all students, regardless of need.
 For more information, please visit this website.